How to Use the Command 'git restore' (with examples)

 --source commit

-: Specifies the commit from which to restore the file.path/to/file
+: Specifies the commit hash you want to restore the file from.path/to/file

 Code: